adsupnow/cliq-rc-scripts/docs/rc-release-scripts.md

 ### promote_rc.sh

-**Purpose**: Promotes a tested release candidate branch to a production release tag.
+**Purpose**: Promotes a tested release candidate branch to a production release tag, with optional automatic creation of the next RC train.

 **Usage**:
 ```bash